AlexJieYang/AlexJieYang.github.io/_pages/about.md

 Conference papers
 ======
 Yang, A. J.*, Shi Y., Zhao S. X., Zhang Y., and Deng S. (2025) Mining Collective Intelligence and Predicting Disruptive Paradigm Shifts via Human-Aware AI.
-Proceedings of the Association for Information Science and Technology (ASIST).
+Proceedings of the Association for Information Science and Technology, 62(1), 799–808. [https://doi.org/10.1002/pra2.1298](https://doi.org/10.1002/pra2.1298)

+Yang, A. J., Shi, Y., Ma, Y., & Deng, S. (2025).
+Quantifying Talent Space of Nations Based on Global Patterns of Mobility.Proceedings of The Fifth France's International Conference on Complex Systems. [https://doi.org/10.1007/978-3-032-00206-8_1](https://doi.org/10.1007/978-3-032-00206-8_1)

 Yang, A. J.*, Zhao S. X., Bu Y., and Deng S. (2025) Measuring Technology Diffusion Dynamics Using Patent Full-Text Data and Machine Learning.
 Proceedings of Joint Workshop of the 6th Extraction and Evaluation of Knowledge Entities from Scientific Document and the 4th AI + Informetrics, ISSI.

 Yang Y., Yang, A. J., and Yin Y.*.
 (2025) Quantifying Ageing Effect in Scientific and Innovative Careers.
 The 4th International Conference on the Science of Science and Innovation (ICSSI).

-Yang, A. J.*, Shi Y., Ma Y., and Deng S. (2025) Quantifying talent space of nations based on global patterns of mobility.
-The 4th France's International Conference on Complex Systems (FRCCS).

 Yang, A. J., Bu Y., Ding Y., & Liu, M.* (2024) Quantifying scientific novelty of doctoral theses with Bio-BERT model.
-Proceedings of Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Document and the 4th AI + Informetrics, iConference.
+Proceedings of Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Document and the 4th AI + Informetrics, iConference. [https://ceur-ws.org/Vol-3745/paper23.pdf] (https://ceur-ws.org/Vol-3745/paper23.pdf)

 Liu, M.*, Yang, A. J., Bu Y., & Ding Y. (2024) Untangling the complex pattern of international talent mobility in science.
 The 28th International Conference on Science, Technology and Innovation Indicators (STI).

 Yang, A. J.*, Wang, Y., Kong, J., Zhang, Q., Hu, H., Wang, H., & Sanhong, D. (2023).
 The global disruption index (GDI): an incorporation of citation cascades in the disruptive index.
-Proceedings of 19th International Society of Scientometrics and Informetrics Conference (ISSI).
+Proceedings of 19th International Society of Scientometrics and Informetrics Conference (ISSI). [https://zenodo.org/records/8253488](https://zenodo.org/records/8253488)

-Yang, A. J.*, Zhao, Y., Wang, H., & Deng, S. (2023).
-Untangle the characteristics of disruptive and consolidating citations of Nobel-winning papers.
-Proceedings of the Association for Information Science and Technology (ASIST).
+Yang, A.J., Zhao, Y., Wang, H. and Deng, S. (2023), Untangle the Characteristics of Disruptive and Consolidating Citations of Nobel-winning Papers.
+Proceedings of the Association for Information Science and Technology, 60: 1194-1196.[https://doi.org/10.1002/pra2.989](https://doi.org/10.1002/pra2.989)

-Hu, H., Yang, A. J., Deng, S., Wang, D.*, Song, M., Shen, S. (2023).
-A Generative Drug–Drug Interaction Triplets Extraction Framework Based on Large Language Models.
-Proceedings of the Association for Information Science and Technology (ASIST).
+Hu, H., Yang, A.J., Deng, S., Wang, D., Song, M. and Shen, S. (2023), A Generative Drug–Drug Interaction Triplets Extraction Framework Based on Large Language Models.
+Proceedings of the Association for Information Science and Technology, 60: 980-982. [https://doi.org/10.1002/pra2.918](https://doi.org/10.1002/pra2.918)

 Activity
 ======